davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 ### Configure the Agent

-To get information about your LAMP stack's database server performance, configure the agent to enable MySQL integration.
+To get information about your LAMP stack's database server performance, configure the Agent to enable MySQL integration.
 (Note: the commands below contain a placeholder password--<mypassword>--which you should replace with an appropriate password to use with your Datadog MySQL user account.)

 First, connect my MySQL as the root user and execute these queries: